We acknowledge the traditional owners of the land and we pay respect to their Elders both past and present.

 Future-proofing Safety – COVID-19 and family violence in Victoria

-The Centre for Family Research and Evaluation (CFRE), in partnership with RMIT University’s Centre for Innovative Justice (CIJ) and the Australian Institute of Family Studies (AIFS), recently commenced Future-proofing Safety, a major research project examining how family violence in Victoria has changed since the COVID-19 pandemic began.
+Led by the Centre for Family Research and Evaluation (CFRE) at Drummond Street Services, in partnership with research partners the Centre for Innovative Justice (CIJ) at RMIT University and the Australian Institute of Family Studies (AIFS), and funded by Family Safety Victoria, Future-proofing Safety was a research project that sought to understand how services across Victoria responded to family violence during COVID-19.

 Working with the sector

 Our innovative approach and partnership model prioritises sector input and leadership across the project.
-We hope to work collaboratively with partners across the community sector to shape the future of Victoria’s systemic responses to family violence.
+We worked collaboratively with partners across the community sector to shape the future of Victoria’s systemic responses to family violence.

-Peaks, organisations and practitioners will have opportunities to participate throughout the life of the project through focus groups, a practitioner survey and through a series of workshops.
+Peaks, organisations and practitioners participated and provided valuable insights and feedback throughout the life of the project through focus groups, a practitioner survey and through a series of workshops.

 Project updates